centreon/centreon-archived/doc/en/administration_guide/partitioning/index.rst

    - Maximum number of partitions (for a MySQL table) is 1024
    - Foreign keys are not supported

-Since Centreon Web 2.8.0 version, tables logs, data_bin, log_archive_host and log_archive_service are partioned during installation.
+Since Centreon Web 2.8.0 version, tables logs, data_bin, log_archive_host and log_archive_service are partitioned during installation.

 More details about MySQL partitioning `here
 <http://dev.mysql.com/doc/refman/5.5/en/partitioning.html>`_.